cathyqqtao/CorrTest/code/README.md

 **brlen_tree** is an object of class "phylo" specifying the branch lengths.

 **outgroup** is	a vector of character specifying all outgroup tips.

+**sister.resample** is	the number of sister resamplings.
+The default value is 0.

 **outputFile** is a character string naming the output file that contains the CorrTest score and p-value.